reactivego/rx/README.md

 Operators that evaluate one or more Observables or items emitted by Observables.

 - (Observable) [**All**](https://godoc.org/github.com/reactivego/rx/test/All/)() ObservableBool
-- Amb
+- Amb(observable Observable, observables ...Observable) Observable
-- Contains
+- Contains(equal Predicate) Single
-- DefaultIfEmpty
+- DefaultIfEmpty(defaultValue interface{}) Observable
-- SequenceEqual
+- SequenceEqual(obs Observable) Single

 ### Mathematical and Aggregate Operators
 Operators that operate on the entire sequence of items emitted by an Observable.